Testing MCAR via covariances: Extending the U-statistic framework to partially observed variables: Abstract

 \section{Abstract}

-In this paper, a generalized version of a \textit{U}-statistics-based test for MCAR developed by Aleksić \cite{aleksic2024novel} is presented.
-The novel test, similar to the original, tests for MCAR by calculating and combining the covariances between the response indicators and the data variables.
-However, unlike the old test, it is able to utilize partially observed variables, resulting in a significantly larger class of detectable alternatives.
-The novel test appears to be well calibrated, much better than the Little's MCAR test \cite{Little1988} that was used as a benchmark.
-For the alternatives that were detectable for the old test, the novel test has comparable, although slightly lower, power as the old one, but is still able to outperform Little's test in all of the studied scenarios.
-For alternatives that were previously undetectable or barely detectable, the novel test performs the best of three.
-The novel test has the same assumption of finite fourth moments of the data, the same assumption necessary for Little's test.
-The results indicate that the novel test is more robust to this assumption, although both tests have similar limitations.
+This paper presents a generalized version of a \textit{U}-statistics-based test for MCAR developed by \cite{aleksic2024novel}.
+The proposed test, similar to the original, evaluates the MCAR assumption by calculating and combining the covariances between response indicators and data variables.
+However, unlike the preceding version, it is capable of utilizing partially observed variables, resulting in a significantly larger class of detectable alternatives.
+Numerical results indicate that the improved test is well-calibrated, notably outperforming the well-known MCAR test developed by \cite{Little1988} used as a benchmark.
+For alternatives detectable by the original method, the improved test maintains comparable, although slightly lower, power, while consistently outperforming Little's test across all studied scenarios.
+For alternatives that were previously undetectable or marginally detectable, the novel test demonstrates the superior performance among the three methods.
+While the novel test shares the assumption of finite fourth moments of the data with Little's test, the results suggest it is more robust to this requirement, although both tests exhibit similar limitations.